matthewrees/dotfiles/README.md

 # dotfiles
 Configuring all the things

-To use: `bash install.sh`
-NOTE: Before running `bash install.sh`, ensure that pre-existing files and folders managed by this repo are removed.
+To use (ensure any pre-existing files and folders that are included with this repo are removed from `~` first): `bash install.sh`

 To initialise git submodules: `git submodule update --init`